Text and photos by Peter Mann

 Severe damage was found to part of the external walls with the gable ends unstable and in danger of collapse.
 The roof tiles were insecure, while the removal of the ivy had affected the integrity of both the roof and the walls, leaving many of the tiles loose and much of the flint stone facing in a decayed condition.

-In June 2004 the church was placed on the Heritage at risk register for Grade I and II* buildings, maintained by English Heritage – it has since been removed from the Register.
+In June 2004 the church was placed on the Heritage at Risk register for Grade I and II* buildings, maintained by Historic England – it was removed from the register in 2015 (hooray!).

 At a meeting on 9 June 2005, the SCDC Cabinet accepted the recommendation of its Conservation Advisory Group that a tender of £151,000 for the church to be made safe with a clay tile roof be accepted, rather than an alternative tender for £110,000 for it to be repaired with a corrugated iron roof – which Hatley Parish Council, encouraged by a public meeting, was wholly against.

 The Cabinet authorised the work to be funded by grant support from English Heritage (£61,000), Hatley Parish Council (£2,000 conditional on the roof being tiled rather than covered in iron sheets) and SCDC’s Historic Buildings Conservation Fund.

 Haymills Conservation was appointed in July 2005 to repair the damaged stonework, undertake repairs to the roof timbers and re-tile the roof.
 Work began on 1 August 2005 – soon the church was surrounded by scaffolding and the tiles removed.